Step 1: Plan your challenge

 How far are you from your idealised vision of the future?
 What gaps exist and what do you need to do to achieve your vision?
 Involve all levels of your business when making these decisions, as it will be the people who are most connected to the work that will be able to tell you how things currently are.

 Our pilot organisations have undertaken their own planning processes.
-Watch the films to see how they approached the challenge, how they are progressing and get inspired to embark on your own Safety Leadership Challenge.
+Watch the films to see how they approached the challenge, read the mid-point updates to find out how they are progressing, and get inspired to embark on your own Safety Leadership Challenge.

 WHSQ has resources that will help you structure your challenge, develop an inspiring safety vision, and identify the specific actions you need to undertake to improve WHS.